Vvkmnn/books/README.md

 books
 ======

-These are a collection of books & resources I'm in the process of reading, re-reading, or attempting to reading.
+These are a collection of books & resources I'm in the process of reading, re-reading, or attempting to read.

-All code included here is my own interpretation unless otherwise stated/linked, and should in no way reflect on the authors & works used.
+All code included here is my own interpretation unless otherwise stated/linked, and should in no way reflect on the quality of the authors & works used.

 I am grateful to all the amazing people who took the time to publish such excellent materials; especially those who used open source standards.
 I have created this collection so they may can provide as much value to the next student as they did to me.

 <br><br><br><br>